ArtTondar/SPAC_Docker_Part_1/README.md

   An image is a template
   An image include code, runtime, system tools, system libraries and settings.

+Dockerfile:
+  A Dockerfile contains a script of instructions to build a docker image

+docker-compose.yml
+  A docker-compose file connects different containers

 Docker Hub:
   Docker Hub is an online collection of Images - just like GitHub is an online collection of code